 Alzheimer's Research UK’s major focus is research.
 We are the UK’s leading dementia research charity, and we are working to revolutionise the way dementia is treated, diagnosed and prevented.
 We work on all forms of dementia, including Alzheimer's disease, vascular dementia, dementia with Lewy bodies and frontotemporal dementia.

 Since we were founded in 1992, Alzheimer's Research UK has funded over 1,180 research projects across the UK and internationally, and has committed more than £210 million to dementia research, including £23m in the last year.
 Alongside this, our policy and campaigning work includes working with government, parliamentarians, clinicians, industry and people impacted by dementia to support our search for a cure.

 We also provide free health information about dementia, available to read online and order as printed copies.
 We run the Dementia Research Infoline, to answer your questions about dementia, dementia research and taking part in research.

-Alzheimer's Society is a United Kingdom care and research charity for people with dementia and their carers.
-It operates in England, Wales and Northern Ireland, while its sister charities Alzheimer Scotland and Alzheimer's Society of Ireland cover Scotland and the Republic of Ireland respectively.
+Alzheimer's Society is a separate charity which provides support services for people affected by dementia and their carers, campaigns for change, and also funding research.
+It operates in England, Wales and Northern Ireland, with two other charities Alzheimer Scotland, and Alzheimer's Society of Ireland, covering Scotland and the Republic of Ireland respectively.

 Our 10-year strategy